 That said, we think Verizon is the best overall ISP in 2021.
 Enter your zip code below to see if Verizon Fios is available in your hometown.

 Does Viasat have data caps?

-What happens if I exceed my Viasat data allowance?
+What happens if I go over my Viasat data allowance?

-Viasat won’t charge you overage, but depending on your plan it may throttle your speeds, restrict your service, or ask you to transition to another service plan.
+Viasat won’t charge you overage fees, but depending on your plan, it may throttle your speeds, restrict your service, or ask you to transition to another service plan.

 How do I track my Viasat data usage?